ArcShahi/Terminal_Coloring/README.md

 ---

 ## CHANGE LOG V 3📑
+- Increased Readability for Windows Functions
-- Separated Foreground and Background Text Color Function on LINUX AND MAC OS.
+- Fixed BG Color not Working for LINUX and MAC OS.
 - Added Linux and Mac OS Support
 - NOW Working on GCC x86
 - Optimizations